-The rate of increase in total wetted habitat in the bypassed reach peaks at 300 cfs and declines at higher flows.
-There is also little increase in WUAs for important fishery species such as smallmouth bass at flows higher than 300 cfs.
-For instance, WUAs for adult and juvenile smallmouth bass at 300 cfs were 92 and 99 percent of the maximum WUAs, respectively, over the range of flows evaluated.
-Based on these findings from our analysis, we recommend a continuous 300-cfs minimum flow for the Hawks Nest bypassed reach.
-Moreover, our minimum flow would always be available because flows would only be allocated to the powerhouse after the prescribed minimum flow is satisfied, which differs from Interior's recommended flow regime of only providing additional flow (beyond the baseline 100 cfs) to the bypassed reach when reservoir inflows exceed 1,700 cfs (as 1,600 cfs would be used for generation in support of the alloy plant).
+The rate of increase in total wetted habitat in the bypassed reach declines at flows greater than 300 cfs, and there is also little increase in WUAs for important fishery species such as smallmouth bass at flows higher than 250 to 300 cfs.
+For instance, WUAs for adult smallmouth bass at 250 cfs and 300 cfs provide 86 and 91 percent of the maximum WUA, respectively; for juveniles, these flows provide 98 and 99 percent of the maximum WUA.
+Based on these findings from our analysis, we recommend a continuous minimum flow of 250 cfs from July through February and 300 cfs from March through June for the Hawks Nest bypassed reach.
+Moreover, our minimum flows would always be available because inflows would only be allocated to the powerhouse after the prescribed minimum flow is satisfied, which differs from Interior's recommended flow regime of only providing additional flow (beyond the baseline 100 cfs) to the bypassed reach when reservoir inflows exceed 1,700 cfs (as 1,600 cfs would be first reserved for project generation in support of the alloy plant).

-Increasing minimum flows above 300 cfs would not provide incremental improvements to habitat conditions worth the cost of \$803,205 and \$448,247 in lost generation, for Interior's recommended and 'minimally acceptable' minimum flows, respectively.
-Maintaining a continuous year-round minimum flow of 300 cfs would provide comparable habitat at a levelized annual cost of \$227,155.
+Increasing minimum flows above 250-300 cfs would not provide incremental improvements to habitat conditions worth the cost of \$803,205 and \$448,247 in lost generation, for Interior's recommended and 'minimally acceptable' minimum flows, respectively.
+The staff-recommended minimum flow of 250 cfs from July through February and 300 cfs from March through June would provide comparable habitat at a levelized annual cost of \$201,688.